 Texas follows proportionate responsibility laws with a 50% threshold.
 If your portion of liability does not exceed 50%, you can still recover compensation for your damages despite sharing fault.
 However, you should also expect the defense to attempt to place unwarranted blame on you.

-We understand our clients may be under financial stress after being injured due to medical malpractice.
+We understand our clients may be under financial stress due to medical malpractice.
 That is why we offer free consultations to each potential client.
-During each consultation, we will discuss your legal options and answer your questions.
+We will discuss your legal options during each consultation and answer your questions.

 Our attorneys will fight for you to receive the fairest amount of compensation.

 Call Loncar Lyon Jenkins Today for a Free Consultation